Discover the Joy of Minimalist Travel: The Ultimate Carry-on Packing list for Men

 Technology

 My technology list covers non-business items – items a normal traveller would carry on a longer trip.
 All of our technology items are best of breed for our purposes.
-If you’re after technology and tools we use and recommend for digital nomads, check out our resources for small (remote) businesses.
+If you’re after the technology and tools we use and recommend for digital nomads, check out our small (remote) business resources.

 Sandra and I share both the Nitecore battery pack and OneAdaptr OneWorld135.